 Temperature: The ideal temperature during the day is 75 to 85°F. Higher temperatures to 98°F will require less light and more air movement to prevent sunburn on the leaves.
 Night temperatures can range from 58-64°F.

 Watering: Watering should be done in the morning hours.
-You can water heavy overhead, or soak potted orchid in the sink for ten minutes.
+For orchids potted in bark, you can water heavy overhead, or soak in the sink for ten minutes.
+For orchids in Moss, water approximately every 10-14 days (you can check by pushing your finger into the moss and if dry below your nail bed, time to water).
 In cold areas, the water temperature should not be below 45°F. Watering with ice cubes in NOT recommended.
 Water is an essential nutrient for plant development.
 In moderate light water once every 5 to 7 days in winter, and every 3 to 4 days in summer.
 This may need to be increased in bright light conditions.
 When in doubt, check the bottom of the pot, if it looks dry, then water.